Advanced features

 /**

-@param pictureInPictureController The Picture-in-Picture controller.
+@param pictureInPictureController The picture-in-picture controller.

-@param skipInterval The time interval for fast forwarding or fast backwarding.
+@param skipInterval The time interval to skip.

 */